-As of December 31, 2016, long-term debt consisted primarily of DEMEC's \$50,775,000 Electric Revenue Bonds, Series 2011 (the "DEMEC 2011 Bonds") and DEMEC's \$3,713,196 2015 Electric Revenue Bonds described below.
+As of December 31, 2020, long-term debt consisted primarily of DEMEC's \$45,060,000 Electric Revenue Bonds, Series 2011 (the "DEMEC 2011 Bonds"), DEMEC's \$1,603,589 Electric Revenue Bonds, Series 2015 and DEMEC's \$15,990,000 Electric Revenue Bonds, Series 2019 A&B as described below.
 Proceeds of the DEMEC 2011 Bonds (i) were used to refund all of DEMEC's Series 2001 Bonds and 2008-A Bonds and (ii) were used to pay the costs of a second combustion turbine and related faculties for installation in DEMEC's Beasley Power Station.
 Proceeds of the 2015 Bonds were used to refund all of DEMEC's fixed rate Electric Revenue Bond, Series 2008-B (the "2008-B Bond"), which was issued in the aggregate principal amount of \$7,000,000 in 2008 to finance a new electric substation and improvements to the existing substation in New Castle, Delaware.
 The 2015 Bond is a special and limited obligation of DEMEC, payable solely from the amounts received from the Municipal Services Commission for the City of New Castle, Delaware.
+Proceeds of the 2019 Bonds were used to finance the costs of certain projects for the benefit of the Town of Middletown, Delaware and the City of Seaford, Delaware, consisting of (i) for the benefit of the Town of Middletown, the acquisition, development, construction and equipping of a new 138 kV transmission line running from Delmarva Power & Light Company's Townsend Substation to the Middletown Substation and associated improvements to the existing Middletown Substation located in Middletown, Delaware, and (ii) for the benefit of the City of Seaford, (a) the acquisition, development, construction and equipping of improvements to the existing substation located in the City of Seaford, as well as related improvements and (b) the acquisition and installation of equipment for an advanced metering infrastructure program.

-Other long-term debt outstanding as of December 31, 2016 includes a loan payable to the Delaware Sustainable Energy Utility ("SEU"), which was issued in the amount of \$378,149 in 2015 to finance an

-LED Streetlight Project on behalf of the City of Newark, Delaware ("Newark").
+Other long-term debt outstanding as of December 31, 2020 includes a loan payable due of \$198,466 to the Delaware Sustainable Energy Utility ("SEU"), which was issued in the amount of \$378,149 in 2015 to finance an LED Streetlight Project on behalf of the City of Newark, Delaware ("Newark").
 The 2015 loan represents a special and limited obligation of DEMEC, payable solely from the amounts received from Newark.

-II.
 DEMEC Participation in AFEC

-DEMEC is the largest participant in AFEC with a 15.07% share of the AMP Entitlement to AFEC (approximately 70MW).
+DEMEC is the largest participant in AFEC with an 18.74% share of the AMP Entitlement to AFEC (approximately 87 MW).
 DEMEC has full requirement contracts with its eight FRMs that were each amended in the spring of 2012 to add take-or-pay and step-up provisions for the FRMs' shares, which total 100% of DEMEC's share of AFEC.
 The allocation of DEMEC's PSCR Share of the AMP Entitlement to AFEC among the FRMs is as follows (Dover, a Partial Requirements Member, is not participating):